nhejazi/nhejazi/README.md

 ## :wave: I'm Nima ![](https://komarev.com/ghpvc/?username=nhejazi&color=green)

-- I'm a (bio)statistician and postdoctoral researcher whose work combines causal machine learning and non/semi-parametric estimation.
+- I'm a (bio)statistician and postdoctoral researcher combining causal machine learning with non/semi-parametric estimation.
-- I enjoy developing open source software to improve the accessibility and increase the adoption of cutting-edge statistical methods.
+- I enjoy developing open source software to improve the accessibility and increase the adoption of modern statistical techniques.
 - are you looking for open source software for _targeted_ causal machine learning? check out the [`tlverse` project](https://github.com/tlverse) and [its handbook](https://tlverse.org/tlverse-handbook)!